prasanth1367/weather_monitoring/README.md

 1. Enter the temperature threshold:
 2. Enter the humidity threshold (percentage):

+**After Running the Application**
+1. The application will continuously fetch and process weather data based on the specified configurations.
+2. Alerts will be generated if temperature or humidity thresholds are met or exceeded.
+3. Visualization plots will be available for better data insights.

 **Key Features**
 1. Real-time Weather Data Retrieval: Continuously fetches weather data for selected locations at specified intervals.
 2. Data Processing and Conversion: Converts raw data into meaningful metrics like temperature in Celsius or Kelvin.